-According to a 2016 report from Experian, 73 percent of Americans died owing some form of debt.
+According to a recent report from Experian, 73 percent of Americans died owing some form of debt.
 And while this amount may be relatively minor for some—totaling no more than a few hundred dollars—for many of us, the costs can easily skyrocket into hundreds of thousands of dollars.
 And it doesn’t necessarily disappear overnight if you die.
 It can affect the assets of the estate you hoped to leave behind; and subsequently, your family’s well being.
+So, what happens to your debt when you die?
+Who is responsible for the debt and what estate assets are protected form creditors?

 Generally speaking, there is no legal responsibility on behalf of a family member, spouse or other heirs to pay out of pocket for your debts.
 Your debt should ultimately be covered by the assets in your probate estate.
 However, exceptions are made if: